 An interdisciplinary pathway preparing graduates for a career in environmental science

 The Environmental Science track at Midwestern State University is an interdisciplinary degree pathway that provides students with a firm foundation in physical and mathematical sciences.
 Courses in basic and advanced biology, chemistry, geology, mathematics, and statistics, as well as specific courses in environmental science, make our students highly competitive in today's job market.
-The program encourages students to participate in educational, recreational, and social projects through the Midwestern State Geosciences Club.

 The diverse nature of modern environmental science requires a strong background in a directly applicable science.
 As a B.S.
 Geosciences major, Environmental Sciences track, you can choose one of three concentration options in biology, chemistry, or geosciences.
 Each option requires additional course work in that discipline beyond the interdisciplinary requirements.